• Skip to primary navigation

 PHOTO 5 PHOTO 6

-Wash and pit fresh cherries.
+Step 13: To make cherry filling, wash and pit fresh cherries.
 Pour water into a liquid measuring cup and measure ½ cup plus 1 tablespoon (135 ml).
-Mix 3 tablespoons of water with the cornstarch until the starch has dissolved.
+Mix 3 tablespoons of water with the cornstarch until the cornstarch dissolves.

 Pro tip: Alternatively, use frozen cherries or pitted sour cherries.
 Let the cherries thaw slightly, or drain the sour cherries, weigh them, and collect the juice.
 Measure the thawed or canned juice, and add some water to reach ½ cup plus 1 tablespoon (135 ml) if necessary.

-Mix the remaining water with the cinnamon, sugar, and pitted cherries in a saucepan.
+Step 14: Mix the remaining water with the cinnamon, sugar, and pitted cherries in a saucepan.
 Bring to a boil over medium-high heat.
-Cook, stirring frequently, for about 3-4 minutes or until the cherries release the juice and the sugar dissolves (photo 7).
+Cook, stirring frequently, for 3-4 minutes, or until the cherries release their juice and the sugar dissolves (photo 7).

-Add the starch mixture and allow the sauce to thicken, stirring constantly (let it simmer for 1-2 minutes).
+Step 15: Add the starch mixture, stirring constantly, and let the sauce thicken (simmer for 1-2 minutes).
 Remove from the stove, and allow the cherry sauce to cool completely (photo 8).

 Photo 7: Cherry sauce in a saucepan Photo 8: Thickened cherry filling in a pot